 Many years we see this deal, and it is back.
 The SoCal Spring Ticket Deal is available to Southern California Residents living within specific zip codes.
-These tickets can save adults over $100 and children save the same as the previous offer.
-AND for the first time ever, these tickets are available through Disney ticket partners like Get Away Today (where you can save a few extra bucks of Disney prices)
+These tickets can save adults over $100 and children save the same with this deal as the previous offer.
+AND for the first time ever, these tickets are available through Disney ticket partners like Get Away Today (where you can save a few extra bucks off Disney prices).

 This year the tickets are limited to 3 day tickets (where as last year you could purchase 3 or 4 day ticket options).
 Here is the important information you need about these tickets.